Linda8-lang/Linda8-lang/README.md

 - 👋 Hi, I’m @Linda
 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning Business analytics
-- 💞️ I’m looking to collaborate on predective modeling
+- 💞️ I’m looking to collaborate on Predictive Analytics
 - 📫 How to reach me ...

 <!---